Kristoff takes Tour de France opening stage after truce in rain chaos - France 24

 The 2020 Tour set off two months later than planned due to the coronavirus and under strict health protocols.

-However, the first rain in the Mediterranean city since June turned the opening jaunt of the 21-day race into a lottery.
+However, the first rain in the Mediterranean city since June turned the opening jaunt of the 21-day race into a lottery with one motorbike race official describing the road surface as an ice rink.

 Key victims of the multiple crashes included French hopes Thibaut Pinot and Julian Alaphilippe, with Colombia's Astana captain Miguel Angel Lopez suffering a jaw-dropping downhill slide that saw him slam face-first into a traffic sign.

-Top riders, led by the Jumbo team, were shocked by the crash.
+Top riders, led by the Jumbo team, were shocked by the crash and a truce was called that slowed down the pace.

 "You can't rule out the cancellation of the Tour, but it has been so well prepared that the possibilities of it happening are very slim," he said.

+Prince Albert of Monaco played local game boules in the VIP village at the start line but the Italian style red-roofed city was eerily empty on the day, as fans had been asked to stay away, and even the pebbled Nice beach was semi-deserted.

-Local newspaper Nice-Matin raised eyebrows on Saturday running a picture of the Dutch team Jumbo's leader Primoz Roglic, one of the favourites, instead of a Frenchman.
+Local paper Nice-Matin raised eyebrows on Saturday running a picture of the Dutch team Jumbo's leader Primoz Roglic, one of the favourites, instead of a Frenchman.

 But the key Frenchmen in the race both had days to forget.